whnhch/Break-the-Similarity/README.md

 As we modified most of our codes from `simcse`, please follow `simcse` documents to install requriements.

 ### Install Datasets
 Syntax Transformed Data is available at: https://figshare.com/s/7ebbad4f0acdeea91af1.
-Downloaded files should be under `data` directory.
+Except hans, downloaded files should be under `data` directory.

 ### Requirements